PurdueAF/purdue-af/docs/source/doc-dask.rst

 * From an interactive JupyterLab extension
 * Manually from a Jupyter Notebook or Python script

+For each of these options, you can select how the Dask workers will be created:

+* Create workers as **SLURM jobs** on Hammer cluster (only available to Purdue users).

+  * *Pros:* more familiar to current users, easy to access worker info & logs via ``squeue`` command.
+  * *Cons:* may take long to start workers due to competition with CMS production jobs.

+* Create workers as **Kubernetes pods** on Geddes cluster (available to all users).

+  * *Pros:* workers are created very fast if the resources are available.
+  * *Cons:* total amount of resources is limited.

 The instructions and caveats for these methods are described below.

 .. tabs::